 Assistant Professor of Management Science and Engineering at Stanford University

-Sharad Goel is an assistant professor at Stanford University, specializing in computational social science and applying modern computational and statistical techniques to public policy issues, including algorithmic fairness and online privacy.
+Sharad Goel is an assistant professor at Stanford University, specializing in computational social science and applying modern computational techniques to public policy issues such as algorithmic fairness and online privacy.

 Event Details